If you’re looking for one of the simplest ways to compost, you’ve stumbled across the right method here!

 Viable in more places

-In these places, pit composting is ideal, as it keeps organic waste out of sight (and mind) and runs little risk of odors.
+In some places traditional composting is prohibited.
+In these places, trench or pit composting is ideal, as it keeps organic waste out of sight (and mind) and runs little risk of odors.

 Little equipment needed

 Other than a spade or fork (which you probably have already) you need very little equipment to dig a trench!
+You certainly don’t need to invest in compost bins.

 Simple